terra-money/docs/docs/develop/module-specifications/spec-governance.md

 > This section was taken from the official Cosmos SDK docs, and placed here for your convenience to understand the Governance process.

 `ProposalProcessingQueue` is a queue `queue[proposalID]` containing all the `ProposalID`s of proposals that reached `MinDeposit`.
 At the end of each block, all the proposals that have reached the end of their voting period are processed.
-To process a finished proposal, the application tallies the votes, computes the votes of each validator and checks if every validator in the validator set has voted.
+To process a finished proposal, the application tallies the votes, computes the votes of each validator, and checks whether every validator in the validator set has voted.
 If the proposal is accepted, deposits are refunded.
 Finally, the proposal content `Handler` is executed.

 ```go
 for finishedProposalID in GetAllFinishedProposalIDs(block.Time)